-This study was funded by the German Federal Ministry for Education and Research (BMBF) within the scope of the project PLOT (Paleolimnological Transect, grant nos.
-03G0859A and 03F0830A).
-Datasets for this research are available in Scheidt et al. (2021b).
-Special thanks are due to Richard Niederreiter, Sverre Aksnes, Andrej Andreev, Anna Cherezova, and Maxim V. Rukhkin for their competent help in retrieveing core Co1401.
+Acknowledgements.
+This study was funded by the German Federal Ministry for Education and Research (BMBF) within the scope of the project PLOT (Paleolimnological Transect).
+Special thanks are due to Richard Niederreiter, Sverre Aksnes, Andrej Andreev, Anna Cherezova, and Maxim V. Rukhkin for their competent help in retrieving core Co1401.
 We are also very indebted to Carlo Laj and Cathrin Kissel for providing the current GLOPIS-75 data and the data of the individual GLOPIS-75 records.